 The cost for each workshop is $275 per person and includes all materials and supplies for projects.
 Coffee, snacks, and lunch are included.
 Participants should bring their own laptops and will have access to WiFi.
 Computer mice are recommended for some of the software packages.

 Attendance for each workshop is limited to 20 participants.
 Registration is processed on a first-come, first-served basis, and is guaranteed once final payment is received.
 Payment can be made online by credit card when registering for the workshops.
 Alternatively, payment can be made by purchase order, check, or money order made out to the Massachusetts Institute of Technology.
 Credit card payments are received immediately while checks and purchase orders can take up to ten days.
 Instructions for paying by purchase order, check, or money order are indicated in the online registration.

 Payment must be received in full 10 days before the workshop otherwise the spot may be forfeited to another participant or school on the waitlist.

 Cambridge, MA 02139

-Each class is one day, meeting from 9:00 am to 2:30 pm with a half-hour lunch break.
-Coffee/snacks will be available at 8:30 am.
+Each class is one day, meeting from 8:30 am to 2:30 pm with a half-hour lunch break.
+Coffee/snacks will be available at 8:15 am.
+Lunch will be provided.

 Workshops are held in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
 This is the 4th floor of building 4, nearly under the Great Dome.
 Visit the MIT Edgerton Center transportation and parking page for information on getting to MIT.
 Visitor parking in the MIT-Kresge parking lot is limited.
-Parking permits can be requested and purchased online five business days in advance.
+Public transportation is convenient and recommended.
+Parking permits can be purchased for $29.00 per day by obtaining a parking permit online five business days in advance.

 About the MIT Edgerton Center